Environmental pressure from Swedish consumption: The largest contributing producer countries, products and services

 Outside Sweden, China is most notable among the countries where pressures from Swedish consumption occur, and is among the top five countries for all emissions to air, as well as blue water and material resource use.
 Other countries or regions that rank highly for certain product group-environmental pressure combinations are Rest of Asia and Pacific (i.e. Asia and Pacific except Indonesia, Taiwan, Australia, India, South Korea, China and Japan), Russia, Germany, Denmark and Spain.This pattern of geographically dispersed pressures caused by Swedish consumption indicates the need to address the pressures at several levels of collaboration: national, within the European Union, bilateral and international.

-Go to the article.
-It is open access until 20 July 2019.
 The article is part of the PRINCE special section of the Journal of Cleaner Production.